icliberen/trees/README.md

   - Alternatively, a C++ compiler such as `g++` (for command-line builds)

 - **For Running Pre-Built Releases:**
-  - No development tools required—just the executable for windows operating system
+  - No development tools required, just the executable for windows operating system

 ---